 Teacher Candidate Exam Preparation

 The College of Education aligns its curriculum with components required for teacher candidate testing.
-The curriculum that College of Education students study in their courses along with clinical practices all work together to prepare them for their state-required teacher certification exam(s).
+The curriculum that College of Education students study in their courses along with clinical practices all work together to help prepare them for their state-required teacher certification exam(s).

 Lopes Leap to Teach is a College of Education initiative launched in December 2014 to help Arizona school districts connect with qualified teachers.
 Districts and schools from across the state visit GCU's campus to present features of its schools' culture, curriculum, diverse programs and available resources.
 Through relationship building during these events, teacher candidates can learn more about each district and school for potential practicum hours, student teaching requests and future employment.
-The program has recently garnered recognition from the Arizona School Public Relations Association (ASPRA).
+The program has garnered recognition from the Arizona School Public Relations Association (ASPRA).
 It was named a 2015 recipient of the ASPRA*tions Award in the category of "School District for Excellence with a Specific Program."

 The College of Education hosts student clubs and associations for interested future educators, administrators and policy makers.
 Network and learn while having fun.